Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

+The Air Force version of the Sexual Harassment/Assault Response Program is known as Sexual Assault Prevention and Response.
 A trained Sexual Assault Coordinator and a Victim Advocate are available at all times to help those in situations of sexual assault.
-This line is available 24 hours a day and may be reached by calling DSN: 315-634-7272, 634-SARC or cell: 098-961-7272.
+This line is available 24 hours a day and may be reached by calling DSN: 315-634-7272, 634-7272 or cell: 098-961-7272.
 Email: firstname.lastname@example.org.

 For after normal business hours, weekends, and holidays please contact the American Red Cross at DSN 315-634-1294/1979.